redhat-developer/vscode-extension-tester/wiki/Test-Setup.md

      * Performs requirements setup and runs extension tests *
      * @param testFilesPattern glob pattern for test files to run
-     * @param vscodeVersion version of VSCode to test against, defaults to latest
+     * @param vscodeVersion version of VS Code to test against, defaults to latest
      * @param setupOptions Additional options for setting up the tests
      * @param runOptions Additional options for running the tests *